ambanmba/send-ses/README.md

 # send-ses.sh
-Send an e-mail via Amazon SES using only a shell script using the ```curl``` command which is available natively in macOS / Linux.
+Send an e-mail with an attachment via Amazon SES using only a shell script using the ```curl``` command which is available natively in macOS / Linux.

-This version is completely no-frills, all information is hard-coded within the script.
+This version is completely no-frills, all information is hard-coded within the script except for the file path of the attachment.

 ### Setup